A measure of choice irrationality based on opposite judgements: Compromise-based degree of irrationality

-A strongly harmful choice can be explained by self-punishment only by assuming that the DM in some situations adopts the most severe self-punishment, and she decides according to the harmful distortion in which the first $\vert X\vert-1$ alternatives are moved to the bottom, in reverse order.
-By virtue of Theorem \ref{THM:characterization_degree_self_punishment} we have:
+An irrational choice with maximal compromise can be justified in our framework only by assuming that the DM in some situations adopts the judgment opposite to his own.
+A dataset belonging to this behavior displays several failures of WARP, since picks from distinct menus can be determined by the maximization of antithetic criteria.
+Indeed, by virtue of Theorem \ref{THM:characterization_compromise_based_degree_irrationality} we have:

-\begin{corollary} A choice $c\colon\X\to X$ is strongly harmful if and only if it violates WARP under constant nonreciprocal selection of $\vert X\vert-1$ items. \end{corollary}
+\begin{corollary} A choice is irrational with maximal compromise if and only if it violates WARP under constant nonreciprocal selection of $\vert X\vert-1$ items. \end{corollary}

 It turns out that, when $j=\vert X\vert-1,$ the property of choices described in Definition \ref{DEF:violation_independent_selection_i_items} is equivalent the following one.

 \begin{definition} A choice $c\colon \X\to X$ is \textit{inconsistent} if for any distinct $x,y\in X$ there is a reversal $(A,B)$ such that $x=c(A)$, and $y=c(B)$. \end{definition}